Halloween Email Design & Subject Lines Examples

 Please remember that you may send mass emails via Gmail for free.

-Now that we've convinced recipients to open our emails, we need to impress them with the visuals as Halloween emails are all about the design.
+Now that we've convinced recipients to open our emails, we need to impress them with the visuals as Halloween emails are all about the design and fun (users long to have some fun, remember?).
 These tips will help you create an effective newsletter.